How to detect the lightest glueball: Concluding remarks

 \section{Concluding remarks}

 Glueballs are enigmatic objects.
-Their properties associated with infrared effects are beyond the control of the conventional perturbation theory.
-The derivative expansion in chiral perturbations is irrelevant because glueballs are heavier than 1 GeV.
-Furthermore, nonperturbative semiclassical treatments are hampered by the fact that no rendition of a glueball is available due to the Coleman theorem \cite{Coleman}.
-We thus have not the foggiest notion what the size and structure are peculiar to the lightest glueball.
-Lattice QCD predicts the glueball mass spectrum, but the glueball coupling with ordinary hadrons hitherto eluded reliable analyzing.
-The existing phenomenological analyses entering into details of the decay of glueballs have to combine the standard QCD calculations with toy models, heuristic considerations, and {\it ad hoc} assumptions.
+A major portion of their properties are associated with infrared effects which are beyond the control of the conventional perturbation theory.
+The derivative expansion in chiral perturbations is also irrelevant here because the lightest glueball ${\mathbb G}$ is heavier than 1 GeV.

+Semiclassical treatments are hampered by the fact that no rendition of a glueball is available due to the Coleman theorem \cite{Coleman}.
+We thus have not the slightest notion what the size and structure are peculiar to the lightest glueball.
+Lattice QCD predicts the glueball mass spectrum.
+However, the glueball coupling with ordinary hadrons still does not have a good lattice-based method of solution.
-It remains to try to apply the holographic QCD.
-The previous efforts have been quite successful in reproducing lattice computations of the glueball mass spectrum.
-This is no great surprise: every meson state is stable in this approach because its decay is suppressed by the factor $1/\sqrt{N_c}$ in the large $N_c$ limit.
-However, the predictions of predominant decay modes and their widths are suspect; they vary from one model to another.
-There are two objectional features of those holographic studies.
-First, certain of the developed models suggest to take the classical background fields for glueballs to be the holographic image of dilaton field configurations together with some modes of the gravitational field, forming black holes~-- contrary to the Coleman theorem \cite{Coleman}.
-Second, there is no criterion for discriminating between stable and unstable subnuclear systems in all these models.

-As was made clear in Sect.~2, the gauge/gravity duality bears no relation to unstable microscopic systems and their associated gravitational black objects.
-Meanwhile some particles are found in the frontier zone separating the domain in which the holographic principle holds and that in which this principle fails.
-We called these particles exceptional, and adduced arguments that the lightest glueball shares their exceptionality.
-It was shown that if the behaviour of an exceptional scalar particle is to be consistent with the gauge/gravity duality, it should decay into spinning particles.
-In particular, this rule requires that the feasible decay modes of the lightest glueball be represented by three options shown in Figure~\ref{decay}.

-The experimentally observed spinless isoscalar resonances $f_0(980)$, $f_0(1370)$, $f_0(1500)$, and $f_0(1710)$, whose masses are in the range of about $1 - 2$ GeV, are at times considered as candidates for the lightest glueball.
-These resonances mostly decay into pairs of scalar (rather than spinning) particles.
-A plausible explanation is that the glueball field mixes with quark-antiquark fields to form these resonances.
-However, our concern is with the lightest glueball in its pure states.

-The holographically predicted modes of decay of the lightest glueball, Figure~\ref{decay}, served as a guiding principle to advance a promising way for experimental detection of just this particle.
-The lightest glueball can be produced in head-on $\gamma\gamma$ collisions.
-The developed technique of $\gamma\gamma$ colliders is the tool capable of detecting the lightest glueball.
-A clear and unambiguous signal of its creation will be a drastic increase in the $\pi^+\pi^-\pi^+\pi^-$ yield as $\sqrt{s}$ approaches the value of the lightest glueball mass $m_G$.
-The expected value of $m_G$ is most likely to be different from the established values of masses of the observed resonances.